AntonioModer/adonaac.github.io/source/documentation/loader/index.markdown

 sidebar: false
 ---

-<h3 id="description" data-magellan-destination="description">Description</h3>
+{% title Description %}

 A threaded resource loading module.
 It's an exact copy of [love-loader](https://github.com/kikito/love-loader), so refer to that for details on the workings of each method.
-A table named
-<code class="text">mg.Assets</code> exists so that you can load your assets to it, but you can use any table you'd like.
+A table named {% text mg.Assets %} exists so that you can load your assets to it, but you can use any table you'd like.

 ~~~ lua
 function Game:new()